The annual resolution ISRS670 method to quantify organic carbon content

 ISRS670 was determined with a Gretag Spectrolino, which measures the reflectance for each wavelength of the visible light as percent relative to a white color standard.
-The Spectrolino measures the sediment reflectivity over an area 2.5 mm wide; the individual measurements were done in 1 mm increments.
-The Spectrolino technique was originally developed for marine sediments by Rein & Sirocko 2002.
-The absorption at 670 nm was calibrated in the first study versus organic carbon and chlorin content, both of which revealed a significant relation to the absorption at 670 nm, which is subtracted from the interpolated value between 640 and 730 nm.
+The Spectrolino measures the sediment reflectivity over an area 2.5-mm wide; the individual measurements were done in 1 -mm increments.
+The Spectrolino technique was originally developed for marine sediments (Rein & Sirocko 2002).
+The absorption at 670 nm was calibrated in the first study versus organic carbon and chlorine content, both of which revealed a significant relation to the “In situ Reflectance Spectroscopy – ISRS” absorption at 670 nm, which is subtracted from the interpolated value between 640 and 730 nm.
 The ISRS670 detects accordingly chlorophyll a, b, and c and also Bacteriochlorophyll c and d (Green sulfur bacteria) as well as their derivates and can be applied to detect trends in total aquatic paleoproduction in both ocean and lake sediments.

 Absorption forms a pronounced minimum in the wavelength range of 640 nm – 730 nm in cores both from Holzmaar and Auel.
 Reflectivity in this wavelength band (I-Band, 660 – 670 nm, i.e. the red part of the spectrum), was shown to relate to sediment concentrations of chlorophyll a and its degradation products.